 Hanoi, Halong/Lan Ha, Central Vietnam, HCMC, and a light Mekong layer can create a coherent sales story.

 This is not a fixed tour.
-It is a clean commercial structure for agents to adapt.
+It is a clean commercial structure for partners to adapt.

 Ten days works only if the route has discipline.